close up of black stone

 What can you afford?

 Your preapproval letter will tell you how much money you've been approved to borrow.
-The preapproval lasts from 60–90 days, as does the rate.
+The preapproval lasts for 30 days, and rate lock-ins typically range from 30 to 60 days.
 If you don't find a home during this time period, you'll have to get a new letter with current rates.

 Keep in mind as well that your preapproval amount may not necessarily match the amount you are comfortable with based on your budget.
 Make sure your realtor knows what range you want to stay in while looking at houses.